fabean/gruntjs/README.md

 # Grunt.js Tutorial
 ***
 Grunt is an automation machine!
 It takes the repetitive tasks you have to do all the time, and does them for you like magic.

+In this repository is my sample files, but below explains how to go and create your own.

 ### Setting up grunt.js on your computer or server
 * If you don't have Node.js already, [go and install it](http://nodejs.org/)!